JulianVirgen7/Reading-Notes/index.md

 ## What is growth mindset?

-- Growth mindset in my opinion is always wanting to be positive any thinking ahed to what is to come.
+- Growth mindset in my opinion is always wanting to be positive and thinking ahead to what is to come.

-1. Always do do your best
+1. Always do your best
 2. Never let anyone tell you that you can't do something
 3. Help others around you

 ## Want to learn more about growth mnindset?
-Check out this website link below.
+Check out the links below!

 [Link](https://www.mindsetworks.com/science/) and ![Image](https://sites.google.com/a/vestavia.k12.al.us/ms-carr-s-race-cars/parent-information/growth-mindset)
 ```